mesonbuild/meson/docs/markdown/Dependencies.md

 *(added 0.51.0)*

-Shaderc currently does not ship with any means of detection.
+Meson will first attempt to find shaderc using `pkg-config`.
+Upstream currently ships three different `pkg-config` files and by default will check them in this order: `shaderc`, `shaderc_combined`, and `shaderc_static`.
+If the `static` keyword argument is `true`, then Meson instead checks in this order: `shaderc_combined`, `shaderc_static`, and `shaderc`.

-Nevertheless, Meson can try to detect it using `pkg-config`, but will default to looking for the appropriate library manually.
-If the `static` keyword argument is `true`, `shaderc_combined` is preferred.
+If no `pkg-config` file is found, then Meson will try to detect the library manually.
+In this case, it will try to link against either `-lshaderc_shared` or `-lshaderc_combined`, preferring the latter if the static keyword argument is true.
-Otherwise, `shaderc_shared` is preferred.
 Note that it is not possible to obtain the shaderc version using this method.

 `method` may be `auto`, `pkg-config` or `system`.